nohenry/ll_compiler/README.md

 ## Language Compiler Project
 Another attempt at a compiler, this time focusing on:
-- using c in a big project
+- Using c in a big project
-- development speed (fast compilation times)
+- Development speed (fast compilation times)
-- compile time evaluation
+- Compile time evaluation
+- Figuring out how to create machine code backends

 ## The Language
 - very c like
-	+ let's be honest, c is pretty good
+	+ Let's be honest, c is pretty good
-	+ c also sucks, let's improve that
+	+ C also sucks, let's improve that

 ```c
 int main(int argc, int8** argv) {